International Master’s Program Applicants

 Proof of Financial Support

-If admitted to a Brown School master’s program, international students must complete the following steps in a timely manner to complete their intent to enroll and initiate the visa process:
+If admitted to a Brown School master’s program, international students must complete the following steps in a timely manner to complete their intent to enroll and initiate the visa process, which is facilitated by the Office of International Students and Scholars.

-5. Log in to the WashU Graduate Admissions Portal to complete the Admission Offer Response form to accept admission and submit the non-refundable $200 enrollment deposit
+2. Log in to your WashU Graduate Admissions Portal to accept your admission offer and submit the non-refundable $200 enrollment deposit

 Estimated Financial Support Requirement for 2026-2027

-Includes Brown School master’s program tuition and fees, student health insurance, and estimated living expenses: $80,000 USD
+This figure includes Brown School master’s program tuition and fees, student health insurance, and estimated living expenses:

-Admitted students may deduct the value of two semesters of any Brown School scholarship award from the required amount.
+Please note that admitted students should deduct the value of two semesters of any Brown School scholarship award from the required amount.
 Students planning to bring dependents must add $4,500 USD per dependent.

-Students must secure a visa appointment no later than August 1 to ensure sufficient time for travel and arrival before the start of the fall semester.
+• We recommend students observe the following deadlines to ensure sufficient time for travel and arrival before the start of the fall semester:

 MSW Advanced Standing Eligibility for International BSW Applicants